 As we seek to grow together, our church family pursues instruction and relationships.
 Sunday mornings at 11:00, Electives are the primary time for instruction.
 After the morning service, we gather in a variety of classes to learn practical ways we can grow in our walk with Jesus and in our relationships with each other.
-Electives run for varying periods of time, and our calendar year is divided into three sections or trimesters (winter/spring, summer, and fall) with breaks scheduled between.
+Electives run for varying periods of time throughout the year.
 During the adult Electives, children, middle school, and high school students meet according to their grades.

 Overview: An orientation class that is essential for any Member who has not yet participated in the class or anyone wanting to become a Member of the Heritage Bible Church family.
 We believe that local church membership is vital for the growth of every follower of Jesus, and we will walk through the biblical foundation for membership, our Confession of Faith and Membership Covenant, as well as key aspects of body life at Heritage.

 Overview: How could David describe God’s Word as his delight (Ps.
 119:174)?
 How could he say that the Scriptures were sweeter than honey and more precious than gold (Ps.
 19:10)?
 Because in them he had glimpsed the beauty, majesty, power, and mercy of God himself.
 That’s the reason we’re going to read the Word, specifically Galatians, together.
 This class is designed to equip each of us to read the Bible with another person, whether believer or non-believer.
 In fact, a goal for class participants is that you do outside of class what we do in class—invite another person to read Galatians with you just like we’re doing.
 Join us in this discussion-filled group effort to peer into the Scriptures so that we may find lasting joy.